tj/luna/Readme.md

 ### Significant Whitespace

- Those of you who know me, might think "but TJ, you hate significant white-space?", well I don't; the primary issue I have with significant white-space is it's abuse.
+ Those of you who know me, might think _"but TJ, you hate significant white-space?"_, well that's not quite accurate; the primary issue I have with significant white-space is it's abuse.
 It's very easy to get lost when the indentation level is deep, or when methods (or classes etc) span many rows.
 For example, class-based languages with significant whitespace make it very easy to loose context, and pairing outdents is more of a visual challenge than braces or other block delimiters.

  In contrast, when used appropriately it can lead to syntactically pleasing code.
 For this reason I have chosen to adopt significant whitespace for Luna, _however_ since Luna's inheritance is prototype-based, excessive nesting is at a minimum, because the receiving object (or class in class-based languages), must be explicitly defined, reaffirming context, as shown in the example below: